Skip to main content

 Here’s what I decided to do instead:

-• Release binaries that people can easily install.
+• Release binaries that can be easily installed.

-• Get feedback and metrics on how that usage is going.
+• Collect feedback and metrics on how the usage is going.

 How I do this: Publish Docker binaries.
 All builds require a license key (a JWT that identifies the user).
 Add ATProto sign-in to my website.
 Any identity followed by my project account can generate license keys.
 Users activate the product with their keys.

-To do that, I just build and release Docker images of my tool, and I make all builds require a license key.
-My license key is just a JWT that identifies that user and that’s signed by a private key that I keep secret.
+To do that, I just build and release Docker images, and I make all builds require a license key.
+My license key is just a JWT that identifies my user.

 Now here’s the hack.
-I made it possible for people to generate their keys themselves.
-All someone has to do is use ATProto to log into my website and press a button.
+I made it possible for people to generate their license keys themselves.
+All someone has to do is use AT Proto to log into my website and press a button.
 But who gets to do that?
-I want to only include people that I’ve approved (basically, people who talk to me before trying it), and rather than maintain a list of members, I make the membership list be the accounts that my project account follows.
+I want to only include people that I’ve approved (basically, the people who are willing to talk to me before trying it), and rather than maintain a list of members, I make the membership list be the accounts that my project account follows.
 If @agent.io follows you, you’re in!

 Pros: ATProto identities are great!
 By not using some company's identity system (Google/Apple/Facebook/GitHub, etc), it's equally palatable or unpalatable to all, and I only have to support one.
 I don't even need to add a lexicon!
 I just have a dedicated ATProto account.
 It's public!
 Anyone can see who's in.